MRS-Research-Lab/IAS-Multi-Robot-Factory-Navigator/README.md

 Finally, the launch file includes the `APF.py` node which is responsible for obstacle avoidance method using the **Artificial Potential Field (APF)** approach.
 The static obstacles locations are obtained by gmapping in Gazebo prebuilt environment, while the dynamic obstacle locations are acquired by the onboard LIDAR sensor.
 The APF updates the location and orientation of the robot based on computed attractive (towards the goal) and repulsive (away from obstacle) forces.
 For further illustration of the algorithm, kindly visit the following link: [`APF Algorithm`](https://drive.google.com/open?id=1TWZQeathktpwSYaO6owYp2_ohNy_oGNd).

+A color detection algorithm is present in the src folder which depends on HSV color scale to detect the color of the handled object without being affected by the light.

 # Open Manipulator Object Handling
 To be able to control the robotic manipulator to handle the object, pre-defined commands for the open manipulator are used utilizing the move_group commands [`move_group`](https://emanual.robotis.com/docs/en/platform/turtlebot3/manipulation/#manipulation)